gauravbhand1611/oms-documentation/documents/retail-operations/workflow/job-workflows/pre-orders.md

 2. It is essential to click checkboxes to schedule the Remove Pre-order tags and Remove Backorder tags jobs to eliminate the HC: Pre-order and HC: Backorder tags when a product is removed from the pre-order catalog.
 3. Add Promise Date check box is also to be selected to enable setting the expected delivery dates on the product on Shopify PDP

-#### Troubleshooting Use Case

-**Issue 1:** The product is not updated as a pre-order or a backorder at Shopify and PDP

-**Possible Causes:**

-1. PO status is canceled
-2. PO has a past expected delivery date.
-3. Items have available inventory in the system.
-4. The generated file is not processed by Shopify and is lying unread at the specified SFTP location

-**Resolution Steps:**

-1. Status of PO items must be created or approved, ensuring canceled PO items are not considered for Pre-Order.
-2. The promise date of a PO item must be in the future, guaranteeing that the purchase order item will arrive in the future, not from an old PO.
-3. The current inventory of the item must be 0, indicating it's out of stock and qualified for Pre-Order or backorder.
-4. If the 'isNewProduct' field of a PO is marked as “yes”, it’s identified as a Pre-Order product; if marked “no”, it's categorized as a backorder product.
-5. Item is associated with the pre-order or backorder category.
-6. Ensure the file is read and processed from the SFTP location.

-Products from purchase orders that don't meet these criteria won't be listed in Shopify’s pre-order catalog.
-Contact the Shopify team if your product is still not listed on Shopify.

 #### Custom Parameters